 - Engage the teen and the entire family on their drug or alcohol abuse.

-- Schedule an appointment with a mental health professional who can assess the situation and help the teen cope with underlying issues.
+- Schedule an appointment with a mental health professional or addiction interventionist who can assess the situation and help the teen cope with underlying issues.

 Teens whose substance abuse extends beyond experimentation may require more intensive care.
 If the abuse of substances is at a frequent level, professional addiction specialists may be highly recommended to stop substance abuse before it persists into adulthood.